Creating a place to unwind in Miyakonojo. The unwavering banner that guided the ship carrying the future.

 "This is the first time that both our companies have collaborated, starting from scratch and looking ahead to activities after the opening.
 I'd be lying if I said I wasn't nervous."

-This is what Masaya Ide of the NS Product Division, which was newly established for this project, recalls about that time.
+This is what Masaya Ide of the NS Product Department, which was newly established for this project, recalls about that time.

 Ide has previously been involved in the launch of another facility, and is such an avid coffee lover that he owns a roaster at home, that he was selected as a key member of the team.